-If you are brushing your teeth with a lot of force and/or using a hard bristle toothbrush, you can wear down the protective layers of your teeth and expose areas that lead to the nerve of the tooth.
-When hot or cold temperatures foods and liquids reach the nerves of the tooth, tooth sensitivity and discomfort occur.
+If you are brushing your teeth with a lot of force or using a hard bristle toothbrush, you can wear down the protective layers of your teeth and expose the areas that cause pain.
+When hot or cold temperatures, foods, and liquids reach the nerves of the tooth, tooth sensitivity and discomfort occur.
 You can improve this by switching to a soft bristle toothbrush and be gentler when brushing your teeth.

 2. You consume acidic foods and beverages

-If pathways to the nerve of the tooth are exposed, acidic foods such as lemons, grapefruit, tomato sauce, and pickles and beverages, such as soda, can cause pain.
-Using a toothpaste that specifically targets sensitive teeth, such as Sensodyne, may help with this, however avoiding these foods and beverages may be the best way to avoid tooth sensitivity.
+If pathways to the nerve of the tooth are exposed, acidic foods such as lemons, grapefruit, tomato sauce, and pickles and drinks, such as soda, can cause pain.
+Using a toothpaste that is specifically for sensitive teeth, such as Sensodyne, may help, however avoiding these foods and beverages may be the best way to prevent tooth sensitivity longterm.

 3. You grind your teeth

 Grinding your teeth can wear down the enamel and by doing so, exposing the pathway to the nerves of your teeth.
 Using a mouthguard can protect your teeth from the damages caused by grinding.
-Generic mouth guards can be purchased over the counter or for better results–custom mouth guards can be made by your dental office.
+Generic mouth guards can be purchased over the counter or for better results–your dental office can make custom mouth guards.

 4. You are using a whitening toothpaste

-Many varieties of toothpastes contain a tooth whitening agent, which can cause sensitivity.
-Consider switching toothpastes to one without a whitening agent to prevent this type of sensitivity.
+Many varieties of toothpaste contain a tooth whitening agent, which can cause sensitivity.
+Consider switching toothpaste to one without a whitening agent to prevent this type of sensitivity.